konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 ---
 layout: post
-title: "Formal proofs for distributed protocols may be closer than you think"
+title: "Formal proofs for distributed protocols with AI may be closer than you think"
 date: 2026-06-26
 author: Igor Konnov
 categories: distributed proving